VIRTUAL MENTAL TOUGHNESS CAMP

 I've helped 10 year old hockey players and Olympic athletes face their fears, and bring their Best Self on the biggest stage, the biggest day of their life.
-Take the winning shot, be aggressive, play to win rather than play not to lose.
+Are you ready to take the winning shot, be aggressive, take a risk, play to win rather than play not to lose?
 Sounds simple but it's not easy.

 Mental Toughness isn't magic; it's a skill.
-Whether you play soccer or volleyball, snowboard or cross country ski, swim or run, you can improve.
+Whether you play soccer or volleyball, basketball or hockey, badminton or lacrosse, golf or curling, snowboard or cross country ski, swim or run, you can improve.
 It doesn't matter if you are 10 years old or 75 years old, you can build your Mental Toughness muscles.

 Your biggest stage may be the hoop in your backyard or an Olympic event.
 I will equip you with a Mental Toughness toolkit and the confidence to step up and save yourself from the voice of self-doubt.

 Are your kids/athletes under-performing?
 Are you frustrated with their lack of motivation, and work ethic?
 Are the conversations in the car ride home losing their impact?
 Are they tuning you out?
 Have your drills stopped transferring to competition?
 Do your athletes (and you) wilt when the pressure rises?

 You want them to take risks and stretch themselves, yet they hide and play it safe.
 You know they can do better, yet their Best Self rarely appears.
 When the going gets tough, they go to their phone.
 What's going on?
 What's holding them back?
 Join me at the Mental Toughness Camp so I can help you tackle these problems.
 "When you know better, you do better."
 I will equip you with a toolkit so you can do better.